 5. Form Matters

 Weighing your meat as you divide it and measuring your patties as you form them will ensure that all your burgers will be uniform in shape and size, which in turn will guarantee that they all cook at the same rate.
-A scale and a good eye are all you need (though the truly OCD, like myself, will want a ruler as well).
+A digital scale and a good eye are all you need (though the truly OCD, like myself, will want a ruler as well).

 Bonus tip: If you're into big, fat patties (we're talking six ounces or more), you must have experienced the dreaded "meatball syndrome" at some point.
 You know—when your patty bulges as it cooks, turning it into an impossible-to-eat, football-shaped blob?
 Form your patties with a slight dimple in the center, and they'll maintain their shapely disk form as they cook.